-The graph includes three key lines in reference to debt;
+The graph includes four key lines in reference to debt;

 - Capital financing requirement (CFR) A technical calculation of historic capital expenditure less that already paid for, required to arrive at the annual level of debt repayment. - External debt this is the actual amount borrowed with third parties.
 The difference between CFR and external debt is referred to as internal borrowing. - Net indebtedness this is external debt less treasury (i.e. liquid) investment balances.
-It is important that these are considered together as treasury investments could be used to repay external debt.
+It is important that these are considered together as treasury investments could be used to repay external debt. - Realisable asset values this is the value that could be realised through the disposal of assets.
+They are based on the asset values line excluding highways, education, housing revenue account assets and other assets such as IT infrastructure and equipment.